 A dermatologist should evaluate your child's skin health if you sense their issues may stem from rosacea.
 Upon diagnosis by your child’s dermatologist, they will begin early treatments to help address signs and symptoms.

 While your dermatologist should recommend a targeted skincare plan for your child’s specific needs and triggers, these tried-and-true methods have proven effective in helping minimize skin-related discomfort and flare-ups caused by rosacea:

-Avoid products that contain synthetic ingredients such as sodium lauryl sulfate, menthol, camphor or any fragrances - unfortunately many detergents, toothpastes, shampoos, and skincare products sold at drug stores contain one or all of these ingredients, so it helps to do a bit of homework before purchasing any topical products to avoid further irritating your kid's skin.
+Avoid products that contain synthetic ingredients such as sodium lauryl sulfate, menthol, camphor, or any fragrances.
+Unfortunately, many detergents, toothpaste, shampoos, and skincare products sold at drug stores contain one or all of these ingredients, so it helps to do a bit of homework before purchasing any topical products to avoid further irritating your kid's skin.

-Use a gentle cleanser, regularly.
-Again, fragrances and sodium lauryl sulfate are found on ingredient labels storewide which are known irritants to children and adults with rosacea.
-The Kidskin Gentle Cleanser for Sensitive Skin list of clean ingredients will help deliver much needed hydration, powerful peptides and skin-loving antioxidants, while removing acne-causing dirt and grime.
+Use a gentle cleanser regularly.
+Again, fragrances and sodium lauryl sulfate are found on ingredient labels storewide, are known as irritants to children and adults with rosacea.
+The Kidskin Gentle Cleanser for Sensitive Skin's list of clean ingredients will help deliver much-needed hydration, powerful peptides, and skin-loving antioxidants while removing acne-causing dirt and grime.